 - Please remain seated in the practical session.
-If you need assistance or have a question, please raise your hand and a demonstrator will attend to you. - If appropriate, you will be provided with specimens, microscopes, maps or other exercises to complete. - All microscopes have been fitted with an eyepiece camera, so that demonstrators can view what is under your microscope, and so that your eye doesn't need to be in close proximity to the microscope, which can be difficult with a face covering and eye protection.
-The microscope camera is supplied with a USB cable to plug directly into a laptop.
-You will need to install software that can be downloaded from the following link for Windows, Mac and Linux: https://www.amscope.com/software-download - All doors and windows will be open in the lab, in addition to the mechanical ventilation.
+If you need assistance or have a question, please raise your hand and a demonstrator will attend to you. - If appropriate, you will be provided with specimens, microscopes, maps or other exercises to complete. - All doors and windows can be opened in the lab, in addition to the mechanical ventilation.
 In winter, you should wear warm clothes. - The nearest toilets are at the top (332 & 334) and bottom (32A & 32B) of the East Wing staircase.